 “I needed to be sure.”

 “We've been through all this," replied Buffy, unable to hide the slight exasperation from her voice.
-She moved closer and as she did so she could see the rest of the books had been tossed to the floor as worthless.
+She moved closer and as she did so she could see even more books had been tossed to the floor as worthless.
 He used to be a lot more respectful of the dignity of his books.
 Either something important was going down or his paranoia had reached new dizzying heights.
 Oddly, she hoped for the former.

 “What’s going on?” she asked softly.

 “Yes, sorry.
 Of course you're right but I needed to research something in rather a hurry.
 Ariela said you kept these volumes in here.”